 Going home can be both exciting and scary.
 Our nurses are here to help and answer any questions you may have to make the transition home a smooth one.
 Typically discharge is at 11 a.m., and a nurse will go over your discharge instructions with you before you leave.

 Make arrangements for a ride prior to discharge.
 Also be sure the infant car seat base is properly installed beforehand.
-If you need assistance, prior to your stay with us, an appointment for help with child safety seat installation can be made in advance with the UConn Health police department.
+If you need help, check with your local police or fire departments.
+Many towns offer free assistance with car seat installation.

 Be sure to collect all of your belongings and double check closets and drawers.
 Don't forget your chargers!